pabtomas/dotfiles/misty/doc/06_command.md

 You can start to use a Command object with the `command` keyword.

-- **description**: A custom command for specific need or to compensate Jinzo's lacks.
+- **description**: A custom command for specific need or to compensate Misty's lacks.
 - **examples**:
 ```json
 rule: